jimregan/notes/_drafts/2026-01-20-chatgpt-reel-notes.md

 [Reel](https://www.instagram.com/reels/DSLFw45jYxK/)

-You’re right — thank you for the patience, and sorry for the back-and-forth.
-Let’s reset and do **exactly** what you asked for, **properly**:

-* ✅ **Line-by-line translation** (each Hungarian sentence → English, in order)
-* ✅ **Then an extracted vocabulary list**
-* ❌ No commentary, no paraphrasing, no restructuring
-* ❌ No missing originals

----

 ## Line-by-line translation

 **Ez itt a naponta más leves, ahol a főzés terápia, a végeredmény pedig gyógyír.**

 This is *A Different Soup Every Day*, where cooking is therapy and the end result is a remedy.

 **Ez a sorozat arról szól, hogy nemcsak a szendvics, de a leves is lehet főszereplő.**

 This series is about the idea that not only sandwiches, but soups too can be the main attraction.

 **A mai leves, a Guinness marharagú.**

 Today’s soup is Guinness beef stew.

 **Ez a leves egy szimpla marharagú is lehetne, viszont a végén kiderül, hogy nemcsak a Guinness az egyetlen csavar benne.**

 This soup could be a simple beef stew, but in the end it turns out that Guinness isn’t the only twist in it.

 **Rengeteg zöldséget darabolunk.**

 We chop a lot of vegetables.

 **Répa, fehérrépa, zellerszár és gumó, póréhagyma, gomba.**

 Carrot, parsnip, celery stalk and root, leek, mushroom.

 **A kezdéshez előkészítjük a zsírszalonnát és felkockázzuk a marhacombot is.**

 To start, we prepare the fatty bacon and dice the beef leg as well.

 **Kiolvasztjuk a szalonna zsírját.**

 We render out the bacon fat.

 **Amin megpirítjuk a húsokat, majd félre is tesszük.**

 We brown the meat in it, then set it aside.

 **Ekkor mehet bele a hagyma, és egyből látszik, ahogy az edény aljáról felszedi a pörzsanyagot.**

 Then the onion goes in, and you can immediately see how it lifts the browned bits from the bottom of the pot.

 **Jöhet hozzá a fokhagyma, majd a répák, zellerek, pár perc múlva a póréhagyma, majd kevéssel később a gomba.**

 Next comes the garlic, then the carrots and celery; after a few minutes the leek, and shortly after that the mushrooms.

 **Fűszerként kakukkfű, pirospaprika, bors kerül bele.**

 For seasoning, thyme, paprika, and pepper go in.

 **Két evőkanál paradicsompürét lepirítunk és ismét átkavarjuk.**

 We fry off two tablespoons of tomato purée and stir again.

 **Ezt követően jöhet az írek büszkesége, a Guinness, amely kávés, csokis, karamellás, földes jegyekkel turbózza a levest.**

 After that comes Ireland’s pride, Guinness, which boosts the soup with coffee-like, chocolatey, caramel, and earthy notes.

 **Ezen a ponton visszatesszük a húst.**

 At this point we put the meat back in.

 **Felöntjük alaplével, és természetesen belekerül az elmaradhatatlan babérlevél is.**

 We top it up with stock, and of course the indispensable bay leaf goes in as well.

 **Innentől bő két óra, mire a comb megpuhul.**

 From here it takes a good two hours for the beef to become tender.

 **Szóval addig megmutatom a dobozos Guinness helyes csapolási technikáját.**

 So in the meantime I’ll show the correct way to pour canned Guinness.

 **Hogy lefoglaljuk magunkat.**

 Just to keep ourselves occupied.

 **Fun fact, hogy a dobozban lévő kis nitrogéngolyó 1991-ben az év találmánya lett.**

 Fun fact: the small nitrogen ball inside the can was named invention of the year in 1991.

 **Ugyanabban az évben, amikor a modern internet elindult.**

 The same year the modern internet launched.

 **Harmincnégy év távlatából is teljesen érthető döntés.**

 Even thirty-four years later, it’s a completely understandable decision.

 **Itt jegyezném meg, hogy a csatornának még nincs hivatalos söre.**

 I’d note here that the channel doesn’t yet have an official beer.

 **Szóval én a Guinness marketingesei helyében nem tétlenkednék.**

 So if I were Guinness’s marketing team, I wouldn’t be sitting idle.

 **És a végén jönnek az igazi finomságok, amik olyan különlegessé teszik ezt a levest, hogy bármelyik dublini pubban megállná a helyét.**

 And at the end come the real treats that make this soup so special it would hold its own in any Dublin pub.

 **Mikor a hús már szétomlik, nyomunk bele egy bő evőkanál Worcestershire szószt, tejszínt, pár kocka vajat, apróra vágott petrezselymet és citromhéjat reszelünk bele.**

 When the meat is falling apart, we add a heaping tablespoon of Worcestershire sauce, cream, a few cubes of butter, finely chopped parsley, and grated lemon zest.

 **A végeredményre pedig a Guinness-házban is elégedetten csettintenének.**

 Even at the Guinness brewery, they’d click their tongues in satisfaction at the final result.

----

 ## Vocabulary